![]() Free Girls! |

 "So there are, but I read you quite differently," replied the bandit woman.
 "I think you are unsuitable for the forest, that you will ignite into a magnificent slave the first time that a master takes you to the furs.
 Trust in fate, Sitrig.
 It once made me a slave once, but in a kinder mood it freed me.
 It may free you, too, some day.
 In the end, it all life and what we get from it comes down to fate."

-So it came to pass that Sitrig and her eight companions were taken into the forest and bound in a clearing until the merchants came.
-This was a bartering site for the outlaw girls and that unscrupulous dealers that bought their stolen goods and captives.
+So it came to pass that Sitrig and her eight companions were taken into the forest and bound in

+that bought their stolen goods and captives.
 "Hunters make good serum slaves," said a fat merchant, looking at the nine women.
 "They are much like forest girls in their cunning and mettle, and men enjoy taming them almost as much."
+"Then I assume you will pay well for them," suggested Lleceu.
+"Do I not always?"
+"No," said Lleceu with a smile.
+"But you are an amoral rogue and so we put up with your parsimonious ways." |

 The serum girls were taken into a town beyond the forest where most of them were collared and branded.
 But three were not, including Sitrig.
 The fat merchant explained why: